Workflows

 Tips

-- Don't skip Setup after onboarding — Sitemap and
+- Don't skip Setup after onboarding — A current sitemap dramatically improves Site analysis.

 - One workflow per session — Monday Monitor, Wednesday Act, Friday Discover beats context-switching across all four.